 1. One dependency bundles huge

-Typical error:
+Typical Vercel error:

 How to spot it: du -sh node_modules/* | sort -h | tail -20 and compare the top 20 against what shipped.
+On Vercel, set VERCEL_ANALYZE_BUILD_OUTPUT=1 (or VERCEL_BUILDER_DEBUG=1) as a build env var to get a per-function size breakdown in the deploy logs.

 2. Static assets not compressed or duplicated

 How to spot it: ls -lhS dist/ | head and eyeball anything over 500 KB that probably shouldn’t be.
+For file count: find dist -type f | wc -l.

 3. tsconfig doesn’t exclude tests / examples / dev tooling

-tsconfig.json is missing exclude, so the build compiles *.test.ts, __fixtures__/, storybook/, examples/ into the server bundle.
+tsconfig.json is missing exclude, so the build compiles *.test.ts, __fixtures__/, storybook/, and examples/ into the server bundle.
 Symptom: business code is small but the artifact is hundreds of MB.

-How to spot it: After build, find dist -name "*.test.*" -o -name "*fixture*".
+How to spot it: after build, find dist -name "*.test.*" -o -name "*fixture*".
 Any hit means you missed something.

 4. Server vs client bundle boundary is leaky

 You imported a server-only dep (pdf-parse, @aws-sdk/client-s3) into a client component, and the bundler shipped it to the browser.
-Or the reverse: markdown / template strings that should live server-side get inlined into every page.
+Or the reverse: markdown or template strings that should live server-side get inlined into every page.

-How to spot it: Run the bundle analyzer and look for server-only package names in client chunks.
+How to spot it: run the bundle analyzer and look for server-only package names in client chunks.

 5. Source maps leaked into the production artifact

-How to spot it: ls dist/assets/*.map | wc -l > 0 and the total .map size is close to the total code size.
+How to spot it: ls dist/assets/*.map 2>/dev/null | wc -l returns more than 0 and the total .map size is close to the total code size.

 Shortest path to fix